 Can I make icons/wallpapers/sig images from your art?

 Sure, have at!
-Just please use your own webspace (or a service like Photobucket) for hosting them, and please give credit or a link back to this site if you can.
+Just please use your own webspace (or a service like Imgur) for hosting them, and please give credit or a link back

 E.K.
 Weaver was born during disco and grew up in a town full of rockets.
 She lives in Austin, Texas with her husband Brett, a big old dopey dog, a big young hyperactive dog, a cat who hates everything, and a cat who will not get off the drawing table stop chewing on my panel sheets no don't knock over that pencil jar awww crap